foladipo/news-flash-cp1/README.md

 - **Configure this project with your Firebase keys**: [This page](https://firebase.google.com/docs/web/setup#config-object) shows what an object for configuring Firebase looks like.
 So, follow the instructions under "Get config object for your web app" on [this page](https://support.google.com/firebase/answer/7015592) to get your own Firebase config object.
-Now rename the `env.sample` file in the root of this project to `.env`, remove the comments (i.e "#") at the start of each line and that starts with "#FIREBASE_" and supply the value that that line needs.
-For example, `FIREBASE_API_KEY` should be the apiKey in your config.
+Make a copy of the `env.sample` file in the root of this project, rename that copy to `.env`, remove the comments (i.e "#") at the beginning of each line that starts with "#FIREBASE_" and supply the value that that line needs.
+For example, `FIREBASE_API_KEY` should be the apiKey in your Firebase app's config.

 - **Obtain an API key for News API**: The news articles displayed by this app are retrieved from [News API](https://newsapi.org/).
 Please head over to their website,